Additional Cleveland Browns Info

 Browns Football Club Through The Ages

 This 2016 offseason, the Browns decided to clean house and take on a whole new philosophy.
 They hired baseball executive Paul DePodesta to be their Chief Strategy Officer.
-DePodesta will attempt to bring the “moneyball” style that has overtaken baseball to the NFL.
+DePodesta will attempt to bring the “Moneyball” style that has overtaken baseball to the NFL.
 The Browns also fired head coach Bo Pettine, replacing him with Hue Jackson.
 They also released Johnny Manziel.
-In addition the Browns signed much discussed quarterback Robert Griffin to be more a short term solution while they search for their long term answer.
+In addition, the Browns signed much-discussed quarterback Robert Griffin to be more of a short-term solution while they search for their long-term answer.

 The Cleveland Brown's 2017 season went as follows- 0-16.
 That’s right, they failed to win a single game all season.
 There is nothing more to say.
 Let’s move on.
 They began by hiring a new general manager, former Kansas City Chiefs boss John Dorsey, who wasted no time getting started.
 By the time the dust settled, the Browns had maybe the busiest offseason in the NFL.
 To be exact, the Browns have made 103 transactions since the new year began.
 So what exactly did they do?